VedanthR5/VedanthR5/README.md

 ---
 ### 🔭 Currently Working On
+- An app where you can **type what you feel, land where you need**.
+AI enabled, MCP integrable, personal assistant portal.
 - A Canvas-based 3D portfolio site
 - A Python tool to analyze education data

 ### 🌱 I’m Learning
 - Advanced React & Three.js